 You have the right to stop industrial action if it’s unlawful and affects goods or services being provided to you.
 You must be acting as a citizen, ie not representing a company.

-The action must either:
+The industrial action must either be likely to:

 This is called the ‘citizen’s right to prevent disruption’.

-You can apply to the courts for an injunction, which orders:
+Apply to the courts for an injunction, which orders:

 - the trade union to stop organising the action

 You can get legal advice if you want to apply for an injunction.